-- o If no erosion/sediment control measure is in place or a measure is required, use Part E to include specifics about the location and type of measure to be implemented. - For any area of the site where there is run-off, or a discharge provide a description and location using Part F. - o If any sedimentation is occurring note where it is discharging: Off site, to a waterbody (on or off-site) or other sensitive area - For Part H in the Evaluation of sheet flow and concentrated run-off: - o Identify location of discharge/run-off and check any visual descriptions that apply to the discharge.
+- Identify all areas of the site that currently have an erosion/sediment control measure in place.
+Using Part E, evaluate the current condition of the measure and using the middle column, determine what action needs to be taken. - Identify all areas of the site where stormwater run-off leaves site or where any discharge occurs.
+In each location where run-off leave the site, evaluate: - o If an erosion/sediment control measure is in place: evaluate each action step required in Part E - o If no erosion/sediment control measure is in place or a measure is required, use Part E to include specifics about the location and type of measure to be implemented. - For any area of the site where there is run-off, or a discharge provide a description and location using Part F. - o If any sedimentation is occurring note where it is discharging: Off site, to a waterbody (on or off-site) or other sensitive area - For Part H in the Evaluation of sheet flow and concentrated run-off: - o Identify location of discharge/run-off and check any visual descriptions that apply to the discharge.
 If the discharge/run-off will resolve with the repair of a sediment or erosion control measure or good housekeeping practices, you do not need to list an action in the observations/notes section.
 If the discharge/run-off will not be solved with repair/replacement of a sediment control measure or good housekeeping practices, you will need to list the action taken to resolve the run-off and any additional pollutants visible in the discharge.

-Print out additional page s for Parts E and F, as need ed.

-PART E: SEDIMENT CONTROL AND RUN-OFF MANAGEMENT

-Measure: ☐ No Action Required Observations/Notes:

-Location(s): ☐ Maintenance Required

-☐ Repair Measure

-☐ Temporary Measure

-☐ Replace Measure

-☐ Alternative Measure

-☐ Additional Measure

-Action Initiated Date: Click here to enter a date.
+o Print out additional pages for Parts E and F, as needed.
+PART E: SEDIMENT CONTROL AND RUN-OFF MANAGEMENT Observations/Notes: Measure: ☐ No Action Required Location(s): ☐ Maintenance Required ☐ Repair Measure ☐ Temporary Measure ☐ Replace Measure ☐ Alternative Measure ☐ Additional Measure Action Initiated Date: Click here to enter a date.
 Initials: Action Completed Date: Click here to enter a date.
-Initials

-Measure: ☐ No Action Required Observations/Notes:

-Location(s): ☐ Maintenance Required

-☐ Repair Measure

-☐ Temporary Measure

-☐ Replace Measure

-☐ Alternative Measure

-☐ Additional Measure

-Action Initiated Date: Click here to enter a date.
+Initials Observations/Notes: Measure: ☐ No Action Required Location(s): ☐ Maintenance Required ☐ Repair Measure ☐ Temporary Measure ☐ Replace Measure ☐ Alternative Measure ☐ Additional Measure Action Initiated Date: Click here to enter a date.
 Initials: Action Completed Date: Click here to enter a date.
-Initials

-Measure: ☐ No Action Required Observations/Notes:

-Location(s): ☐ Maintenance Required

-☐ Repair Measure

-☐ Temporary Measure

-☐ Replace Measure

-☐ Alternative Measure

-☐ Additional Measure

-Action Initiated Date: Click here to Action Completed Date: Click here to enter a date.
-Initials

-Measure: ☐ No Action Required Observations/Notes:

-Location(s): ☐ Maintenance Required ,

-. , ☐ Repair Measure

-☐ Temporary Measure

-☐ Replace Measure

-☐ Alternative Measure

-☐ Additional Measure

-Action Initiated Date: Click here to Measure: T Action Completed Date: Click here to enter a date.
-Observations/Notes: Initials

-Location(s): ☐ No Action Required Observations/rvotes.

-☐ Maintenance Required

-☐ Repair Measure

-☐ Temporary Measure

-☐ Replace Measure

-☐ Alternative Measure

-☐ Additional Measure

-Action Initiated Date: Click here to enter a date.
+Initials Measure: ☐ No Action Required Observations/Notes: Location(s): ☐ Maintenance Required ☐ Repair Measure ☐ Temporary Measure ☐ Replace Measure ☐ Alternative Measure ☐ Additional Measure Action Initiated Date: Click here to enter a date.
+Initials: Action Completed Date: Click here to enter a date.
+Initials Measure: Observations/Notes: ☐ No Action Required Location(s): ☐ Maintenance Required ☐ Repair Measure ☐ Temporary Measure ☐ Replace Measure ☐ Alternative Measure ☐ Additional Measure Action Initiated Date: Click here to enter a date.
+Initials: Action Completed Date: Click here to enter a date.
+Initials Measure: Observations/Notes: ☐ No Action Required Location(s): ☐ Maintenance Required ☐ Repair Measure ☐ Temporary Measure ☐ Replace Measure ☐ Alternative Measure ☐ Additional Measure Action Initiated Date: Click here to enter a date.
 Initials: Action Completed Date: Click here to enter a date.
 Initials